joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/02/us/politics/ocasio-cortez-endorses-abdul-el-sayed-in-crucial-michigan-senate-race.html

 **Live Updates: Status Check on a Stabilizing Job Market**\
-`Data on hiring and the unemployment rate will provide the latest look at a U.S. economy where strong spending is confronting higher costs.`\
+`Data on hiring and the unemployment rate for June will provide the latest look at a U.S. economy where strong spending is confronting higher costs.`\
 https://www.nytimes.com/live/2026/07/02/business/jobs-report-economy

 **China Releases Details About Pilot Who Crashed Plane Into Beijing Skyscraper**\